-Given the importance of navigating the dangerous sandbars, the replacement of the lighthouse took priority over other projects in the district.
+The ornamental lighthouse was destroyed in a fire of unknown origin on October 30, 1880, thus beginning a long and surprisingly regular succession of disasters at Thimble Shoal.
+Given the importance of navigating the dangerous sandbars, replacing the lighthouse took priority over other projects in the district.
 A new lighthouse intended for Bell’s Rock in Virginia had just been completed, and it was decided to place it at Thimble Shoal instead.
-The screwpile foundation of the former light could be reused, and divers further aided the rebuilding effort by recovering various pieces of the old structure, including the water tanks, boat davits and portions of the lantern and lens.
+The screwpile foundation of the former light could be reused, and divers further aided the rebuilding effort by recovering various pieces of the old structure, including the water tanks, boat davits, and portions of the lantern and lens.

-The path between the sandbars marked by Thimble Shoal lighthouse is difficult to navigate, especially in adverse weather conditions.
+The path between the parallel sandbars marked by Thimble Shoal lighthouse is difficult to navigate, especially in adverse weather conditions.
 This was evidenced by a series of collisions beginning in 1891, when a steamer struck the lighthouse.
 Just seven years later, an errant coal barge hit it too, resulting in considerable damage noted in the Lighthouse Board’s report: “The entire lower gallery on the southeast side was carried away and the two adjoining sides were damaged.
 All the joists in the southeast section were broken and thrust out of position. ...Other parts of the ironworks suffered, and the house was lifted about one half inch off the radial beams.”